Jenner heading to U.S.-Mexico border as part of California recall campaign tour

 NEWSOM RECALL: CALIFORNIA REPUBLICANS SAY ENDORSEMENT WOULD HAVE HANDICAPPED PUSH TO OUST GOVERNOR

-The swing was originally advertised as a bus tour, but the Jenner campaign tells Fox News that the candidate will fly around the state rather travel by bus in order to cover more ground and reach out to more voters.
+The swing was originally advertised as a bus tour, but the Jenner campaign tells Fox News that the candidate will fly around the state rather than travel by bus in order to cover more ground and reach out to more voters.

 And the campaign says that as part of the campaign swing, Jenner will make stops along California’s southern border with Mexico to meet with border enforcement officials and individuals described as having been affected by the rise of illegal border crossings.